raualex/game-time/README.md

 ## About:

-This is the classic arcade game Snake, built out using the HTML Canvas.
-In this game, you have 5 lives, and you have to eat as many blocks of fodd, and accumulate as many points as you can before you die.
-IF you hit the wall, or yourself, you die and lose a life.
-The game gets faster as you go, as well.
+This is a vesion of the classic arcade game Snake, built out using JavaScript and the HTML Canvas.
+In this game, you have 5 lives, and you have to eat as many blocks of food (and accumulate as many points as you can - each food brick eaten equals 10 points) before you die.
+If you hit the wall, or yourself, you die and lose a life.
+The game gets faster every time your score increases by 50.

 ## To Start: